rnajena/pcago-unified/helppages/import-readcounts.md

 # Read counts

-To provide read counts, go to `Sidebar > Data > Import read counts` and choose a sample data set or upload a file.
+To provide read counts, go to `Sidebar > Data > Import read counts` and choose an example data set or upload a file.
 You can find more information about the upload widget in `Importing > Upload widget` help section.

 Read counts are provided in tabular form where a column represents a sample